 Access to Exercise Opportunities is a percentage

 Access to Exercise Opportunities measures the percentage of individuals in a county who live reasonably close to a location for physical activity.
 Locations for physical activity are defined as parks or recreational facilities.
 Individuals are considered to have adequate access to exercise opportunities if they:

 • reside in a census block that is within a half mile of a park, or

-• reside in an urban census block that is within one mile of a recreational facility, or
+• reside in a census block that is within one mile of a recreational facility in an urban area, or

-• reside in a rural census block that is within three miles of a recreational facility.
+• reside in a census block that is within three miles of a recreational facility in a rural area.